ZhuChaoY/KGE/README.md

-# R-GCN enhanced KGE
+# KGE
-A Framework of R-GCN enhanced Knowledge Graph Embedding Models (Including TransE, TransH, ConvKB) by tensorflow.
+A Framework of Knowledge Graph Embedding Models (Including TransE, TransH, ConvKB) by tensorflow.

-## Main
-(1) Pre-train KGE models by traditional process.
-(2) Serve a single layer of R-GCN as the encoder (The pre trained entity embeddings are the input feature of R-GCN), and a KGE model as the docoder, fine-tuning the pre-trained KGE models by few epoches.

 ## Reference
 (1) TransE: Translating Embeddings for Modeling Multi-relational Data
 (2) TransH: Knowledge Graph Embedding by Translating on Hyperplanes
 (3) ConvKB: A Novel Embedding Model for Knowledge Base Completion Based on Convolutional Neural Network
-(4) R-GCN: Modeling Relational Data with Graph Convolutional Networks

 ## Results
 (1) Fixed embedding dimension of **100**.